SneyderHOL/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse is a script that will reverse its input.

 22-users_and_homes is a script that will display all users and their home directories, sorted by users.

+100-empty_casks is a script that finds all empty files and directories in the current directory and all sub-directories.

+101-gifs is a script that list all the files with a .gif extension in the current directory and all its sub-directories.

+102-acrostic is a script that decodes acrostics that use the first letter of each line.

+103-the_biggest_fan is a script that parses web servers logs in a TSV format as input and displays the 11 hosts which did the most requests.